B4PzwL3YVGa6/sparrowdo/core-dsl.md

 Sparrowdo provides limited and poorly tested API for Systemd scripts.
 Here is example how you can  use it:

-### Systemd

-Sparrowdo provides limited and poorly tested API for Systemd scripts.
-Here is example how you can  use it:

     user "foo";

     systemd-service "long-dream", %(